26. November 2021

 - End-to-End Security– full lifecycle protection: personal data should be protected throughout the whole lifecycle of data processing.
 It includes collecting data legally only out of necessity, using privacy protection measures throughout the data processing lifecycle, and destroying/deleting the data in a GDPR-compliant manner after finishing.

 - Visibility and Transparency – Keep it Open: privacy practices should be transparent for all.
-If data subjects have doubts regarding how their data is handled, they should be able to verify the business operations involving the processing of their data.
+Hence, if data subjects doubt how the business handles their data, they should have the ability to verify the business operations that process their data.

 - Respect for User Privacy – Keep it User-Centric: User requirements should be the priority when designing privacy measures.
 Therefore, it should have “strong privacy defaults, appropriate notice, and empowering user-friendly options”.